|Diagnostic Trade Integration Study (DTIS)||2004|

 Enhancing trade – Gum arabic

-EIF is working to reduce poverty by increasing the revenue of producers, collectors and exporters.
-Work is centered in six regions, including some of the most vulnerable provinces of Mali.
-EIF support is part of regional efforts to create a “Great Green Wall of Africa” with the goal of halting the advance of the Sahara.
+EIF is working to reduce poverty by increasing the revenue of producers, collectors and exporters of gum arabic.
+Work is centered in six regions, including some of the most vulnerable province, and is part of regional efforts to create a “Great Green Wall of Africa” with the goal of halting the advance of the Sahara.
 This is significant for the country as over 60% of it's total surface area is already either arid or semi-arid.

 - 177 gum arabic cooperatives have now been established at the local level, and 19 unions of gum arabic cooperatives have been established at the district level.